Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Introduction

-The present paper revisits the $\Set{H}_2$ optimal control problem with a passivity constraint on $\System{K}$.
-We show that if $\System{P}$ is in $\Set{H}_\infty$ and channel $u \mapsto y$ is passive, then the problem may be solved without conservatism as an infinite-dimensional convex optimization, through a change of variables.
-Specifically, the domain for the convex optimization is the closed-loop Youla parameter \cite{newton1958, youla1976modern, vidyasagar1985}.
-This approach enables the globally-optimal $\System{K}$ to be approached to arbitrary accuracy as the limit of a sequence of finite-dimensional optimizations, with each term in the sequence optimized over a successively larger-dimensional parametric domain.
+This paper revisits the $\Set{H}_2$ optimal control problem with a passivity constraint on $\System{K}$.
+The primary contributions are: \begin{enumerate} \item We show that if $\System{P}$ is in $\Set{H}_\infty$ and channel $u \mapsto y$ is passive, then the problem is the solution to an infinite-dimensional convex optimization, in the domain of the closed-loop Youla parameter \cite{newton1958, youla1976modern, vidyasagar1985}. \item We show that the optimal $\System{K}$ is the limit of a sequence of finite-dimensional convex optimizations, with each successive optimization conducted over a larger-dimensional parametric domain, and rendering in a monotonically-nonincreasing optimial objective.
+This result generalizes a technique devised by Scherer \cite{scherer1995,scherer2000}, for multiobjective $\Set{H}_2/\Set{H}_\infty$ problems. \item Using duality techniques, we show that the dimension of the parametric domain for the $n^{th}$ optimization in this sequence can be reduced from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$. \item We devise a second sequence of convex optimizations of growing domain dimensionality, which render a monotonically-increasing lower bound on the objective. \item We show that both optimization sequences converge to the optimal objective of the original infinite-dimensional problem as their respective dimensionalities increase. \end{enumerate}